davchez/lab7report/README.md

 ![Image](lab7report/gitclone.png)

-> Used the "git clone" bash terminal command to clone the fork of my new Lab 7 repository and used the repository-specific SSH link (not HTTPS link) to ensure that all future adds, commits, and pushes were successful in the future.
+> Used `git clone git@github.com:davchez/lab7.git` + `<enter>` to clone the fork of my new Lab 7 repository and used the repository-specific SSH link (not HTTPS link) to ensure that all future adds, commits, and pushes were successful in the future.

 ![Image](lab7report/gitcloneafter.png)